ronichester/SL-animals-DVS-stbp/README.md

 # SL-animals-DVS training with STBP
 This repository contains an STBP (Spatio-Temporal Back Propagation) implementation on the SL-Animals-DVS dataset using Pytorch.

+**A BRIEF INTRODUCTION:**
+STBP is an offline training method that directly trains a SNN, expanding the use of the classic backpropagation algorithm to the time domain, so the training occurs in space AND time.
+Therefore, it is a suitable method to train SNNs, which are biologically plausible networks (in short).
+The SL-animals-DVS is a dataset of sign language (SL) gestures peformed by different people representing animals, and recorded with a Dynamic Vision Sensor (DVS).

+The reported results in the SL-animals paper were a test accuracy of 56.2% +- 1.52% in the whole dataset and 71.45% +- 1.74% on the reduced dataset (excluding group S3).
+The results achieved with the implementation published here: **Test Accuracy (whole dataset): 41.32% +- 3.06%**

 ## Pre-requisites
 While not sure if the list below contain the actual minimums, it will run for sure if you do have the following:
 - Python 3.0+